-Upgrade the Air Conditioning, electrical, lighting, fire safety, and data cabling systems in the Phone Switch Room and the Data Center, located in the basement of the Babbidge Library.
+This project upgraded the Air Conditioning, electrical, lighting, fire safety, and data cabling systems in the Phone Switch Room and the Data Center, located in the basement of the Babbidge Library.
 University Information Technology Services (UITS) has significant investment in Information Technology (IT) infrastructure located in the sub-basement of the Babbidge Library.
 The mission critical campus phone switch, data, and TV network hubs are housed here.
 These areas are not expected to be relocated and have been in continuous service for over seventeen (17) years.
-They are now operating beyond their intended life and the area has become over crowded with heatproducing technology equipment.
-The Computer Room Air Conditioning (CRAC) systems are now unreliable, lack capacity and redundancy and the emergency power supply also lacks sufficient capacity.
-The wet-pipe sprinkler system for fire protection is outdated.
-The University has prepared plans which replace the (CRAC) systems and add emergency power.
-The new CRAC systems utilize chilled water from the central campus system and will also have standalone capacity for redundancy.
-The existing fire suppression system will be converted to a dry pipe system and a new gaseous, clean-agent fire suppression system will be installed.
-The data center will remain in operation throughout the project implementation.
-Construction is underway and anticipated to be completed in July 2013.
+They were operating beyond their intended life and the area had become over crowded with heat-producing technology equipment.
+The Computer Room Air Conditioning (CRAC) systems were unreliable, lacked capacity and redundancy and the emergency power supply also lacked sufficient capacity.
+The wet-pipe sprinkler system for fire protection was outdated.
+The University prepared plans to replace the (CRAC) systems and to add emergency power.
+The new CRAC systems utilize chilled water from the central campus system and have stand-alone capacity for redundancy.
+The existing fire suppression system is converted to a dry pipe system and a new gaseous, clean-agent fire suppression system is installed.
+The data center remained in operation throughout the project implementation.
+Construction was completed in August 2013.